igauravsehrawat/igauravsehrawat/README.md

 But most important thing is to stay sharp on latest technologies.

 ### Experience
 I love open source and giving tech talks.
-Have worked with wide range of startups, starting career in
+Have worked with wide range of startups over 6+ years, starting career in
 1. Fintech,
 2. Then making compilers and language at another startup,
 3. Moving on to making chatbots and